 The official term for shaking meditation is trauma-releasing exercises (TRE) and it’s made up of seven different exercises which are designed to retrain the brain.

 “It teaches you how to relate to intense feelings in a grounded and self-regulated way by releasing tension and waking the body up.
 In the right context, the feelings generated by shaking can also be a powerful stimulus to come out of old, fixed habits.”

 He goes on to compare TRE to the classic fight-or-flight mode in which our bodies experience, “It’s like running away from a tiger.
 When we’re stressed, old parts of the brain are gearing up all the systems in the body for danger, so our heart rate goes up, we increase our breathing and the activity in the senses”

 “At the same time, stress causes us to switch off long-term projects such as digestion, libido, growth and repair, reproductive hormones and the immune system.
 TRE helps us come out of the stress responses and works as a reboot to stop us reverting to those habitual protective patterns,” explains Haines.

 ‘The magic seven’

-The overriding idea and benefit of shaking meditation js that – if your can turn off the tremors when practising these exercises you will also be able to ‘utilise these powers when experiencing stress or trauma in real time’.
+The overriding idea and benefit of shaking meditation js that – if you can turn off the tremors when practicing these exercises you will also be able to ‘utilize these powers when experiencing stress or trauma in real-time’.

 Who should try TRE?

-To begin, TRE should be practiced for around 5-20 minutes, two or three times a week, after this it can be done anywhere from once a day to once a week to reap all the benefits!
+To begin, the TRE exercise routine should be practiced for around 5-20 minutes, two or three times a week, after this it can be done anywhere from once a day to once a week to reap all the benefits!

 There are other types of meditation and if you feel like trying other techniques, Will Williams has been successful with the Shavasana Disco in the UK.